cunla/RPSP/README.md

 ####INSTALLATION AS WINDOWS SERVICE
 It is recommended to configure RPSP to run as a Windows Service as explained in this guide: https://nssm.cc/usage

+###Getting started
+After running the app make sure that accessing the port brings a login screen.
+The initial account/user/password to work with are: system/admin/123.

+In order to add your first RP system and its relevant data, a support REST API was created `GET rpsp/data-loader/internal-data/template`
+There is a template for an array of RP system configurations.
+Each RP system as its clusters and its accounts.
+Each account has a list of all its virtual machines registered as their vSphere ID
+* You can get the vmId from vSphere client or from fapi full system settings using `https://{RPSYSTEM IP}:7225/fapi/rest/4_3/settings`
+Other than that, each account should have a list of users to do operations, and a configuration for default protection ESX and datastore.

 ##USER OPERATIONS
 To access RPSP either AngularJS client or the REST API can be used